AfaqAnwar/Monday/README.md

 # Monday
 Monday is a Machine Learning Chatbot deployed through a Django Web Application.

 This branch, Rennon, is a Deep Learning Chatbot that uses a [Tensorflow backend](https://github.com/AfaqAnwar/Rennon).

+**THIS BRANCH MUST BE HOSTED LOCALLY,  [THE MASTER BRANCH](https://github.com/AfaqAnwar/Monday) IS CURRENTLY IN PRODUCTION**

 ## Status: **[Monday is now LIVE!](http://www.afaqanwar.io/)**